solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-custom-data-frontend.md

 }
 ```

-The method first checks whether or not the buffer exists and returns `null` if
+The method first checks whether the buffer exists and returns `null` if it
-it doesn’t.
-Next, it uses the layout we created to decode the buffer, then uses
+doesn’t.
+Next, it uses the layout we created to decode the buffer, then uses the
-the data to construct and return an instance of `Movie`.
-If the decoding fails,
+data to construct and return an instance of `Movie`.
+If the decoding fails, the
-the method logs the error and returns `null`.
+method logs the error and returns `null`.

 #### 4. Fetch movie review accounts